Why This Exit Intent Popup Generated 7,973 Leads and $50k in Revenue

 More than often, it’s obvious that much thought wasn’t given to when the popup should show on the page.

-For example, triggering a popup 5 seconds after loading the site for a new visitor, may be annoying and prompt them to close it out.
+For example, triggering a popup three seconds after loading the site for a new visitor, may be annoying and prompt them to close it out without even thinking:

-Mistake #3: Less targeted popups = Lower conversion rate
+Mistake #3: Less targeted popups = lower conversion rates

 Another common mistake with popups is settling for site-wide targeting on most of your pages.
 This means you are disregarding the relevance of the content the visitor is currently consuming.